NicolasGuilloux/NicolasGuilloux/README.md

 ### Hi folks, I'm Nicolas - aka Nover

-I'm a french Fullstack Web developper at [RichCongress](https://www.richcongress.com).
+I'm a french Fullstack Web developper at [Rich ID](https://www.rich-id.fr).
+I mainly work on NixOS with Elm and Symfony for the work, and I love making various side projects on my own.

 ### Connect with me: